 Although this is not exactly fried rice, you can also use this method for my delicious Indian Jeera Rice!

 2. Mashed Sweet Potatoes

 This goes for all kinds of mashed potatoes, but to spice it up I recommend trying my Savory Cheddar Mashed Sweet Potatoes.
-Potatoes in general don’t freeze well, but mixing them with fat (aka yummy butter and cheese), and they will, so I would use this excuse to add an extra dollop of butter and a little milk in my mash.
-Add about 1 tbsp butter and 1/3 cup milk or better yet – heavy cream.
+Potatoes in general don't freeze well, but mixing them with fat (aka yummy butter and cheese), and they will, so I would use this excuse to add an extra dollop of butter and a little milk in my mash.
+Add about 1 tablespoon butter and ⅓ cup milk or better yet - heavy cream.